Report says more Americans are co-buying homes with someone who isn't their spouse

-ROYAL OAK, Mich.
-(WXYZ) — Congratulations!
-You've saved up and can now afford the keys to a beautiful new home in a beautiful neighborhood in metro Detroit.
+Congratulations!
+You've saved up and can now afford the keys to a beautiful new home.
 The only caveat is that you can only truly afford this home with a partner, and that partner cannot be a romantic one.
 The question is, are you still taking the keys?

-“I would not," said Jon Desjardins, who lives in Southfield.
+“I would not," said Jon Desjardins.
 "I couldn't handle having a platonic partner knowing that I could hear the sounds of chatter and stuff of them, whoever they bring over.”

-A recent national mortgage insurance corporation report shows that over 30 percent of Gen Z adults disagree with Jon.
+A recent national mortgage insurance corporation report shows that over 30% of Gen Z adults disagree with Jon.
 Those 18 to 24-year-olds are open to co-purchasing of a home, even if it means living with a friend, sibling or parent.

-“The utilities, the expenses, the monthly bills, that is a high expense for a lot of people," Hommel said.
+“The utilities, the expenses, the monthly bills, that is a high expense for a lot of people," said real estate attorney Brian Hommel.
 “If they can split that burden, share the cost, it makes sense for those individuals."

-But he told me purchasing a home always involves risks, especially when the relationship between platonic co-owners takes a turn for the worst.
+But he said purchasing a home always involves risks, especially when the relationship between platonic co-owners takes a turn for the worst.

 “We have had the unfortunate situation where both co-owners are on the mortgage and one has left the country, not willing to take on that financial responsibility,” Hommel said.